huiwen99/auto-correct-labels/README.md

 Change the config file `configs/config.yaml` to your liking.
 Parameters:
 - `model_name`: (str) Name of model architecture.
 Currently, only supports `efficientnet` and `alexnet`.
 Else, a custom small CNN will be used.
+- `model_weights` (optional): (str) Path to torch pretrained weights.
+If not used, model will download pretrained weights from the internet.
 - `data_path`: (str) Path to the data in Step 1.
 - `n_repeats`: (int) Number of simulations to run.
 1 simulation trains 1 model.
 - `batch_size`: (int) Batch size for training, validation, and test